firmai/ImputeGAP/README.md

 ### Local installation

-To install ImputeGAP from source, follow these steps:
+To modify the code of ImputeGAP or contribute to is development, you can install the library from source:

 1) Initialize a Git repository and clone the project from GitHub: